The Canadian Heritage Rivers System and the Grand River Watershed, Ontario

 - The many famous persons associated with the Grand River watershed” (GRCA, 1994, p.
 3).

-The GRCA does not own or directly manage any of the built heritage it lists in subsequent monitoring reports, and so features like bridges and historic industrial mills are now of interest to the conservation authority for their cultural values, not just their impact on water flow.
+The GRCA does not own or directly manage any of the built heritage it lists in subsequent monitoring reports, and so features like bridges and historic industrial mills became of interest to the conservation authority for their cultural values, not just their impact on water flow, after the CHRS designation.
 Through the heritage river designation, they have a vested interest in the cultural heritage of the watershed, and increasingly interdisciplinary in their planning (GRCA, 2004, p.
 4).
 The built heritage that the designation mentions directly or indirectly (through images) is predominantly the industrial heritage of Wellington and Waterloo Counties, while the intangible heritage is either rural (the “cultural mosaic”) or Indigenous (GRCA, 1994, p.
 3).

 Five themes representing the recreational values: